India: Military chief, 12 others die in helicopter crash | DW | 08.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Indian Air Force confirmed that the country's military chief of defense staff, Bipin Rawat, was among 13 people killed in a helicopter crash in the south of India.
+The Indian Air Force confirmed that the country's military chief of defense staff, Bipin Rawat, his wife and 11 people died after a helicopter crashed in the south of the country.

-The Indian Air Force said Wednesday that 13 people, including India's defense chief General Bipin Rawat, died in a helicopter crash in the south of the country.
+The Indian Air Force said Wednesday that 13 people, including India's defense chief Gen. Bipin Rawat, died in a helicopter crash in the south of the country.

-"An Inquiry has been ordered to ascertain the cause of the accident," it added.

-Rawat and his wife, along with some officers, were on board the helicopter headed to the army's defense services college, a senior army officer said.

-The general held India's highest military rank — the chief of defense staff.
-He was the first to hold the position, which the Indian government established in 2019.
+The general holds India's highest military rank — the chief of defense staff.
+He is the first to hold the position, which the Indian government established in 2019.

-Rawat was seen as close to Prime Minister Narendra Modi.
+Rawat is seen as close to Prime Minister Narendra Modi.
 Several generations of his family served in the Indian armed forces.
-He had commanded forces in Indian-administered Kashmir and along the Line of Actual Control bordering China.
+He has commanded forces in Indian-administered Kashmir and along the Line of Actual Control bordering China.

 Military aircraft accidents in India have left several fatalities in recent years.